leahkemp/pipeface/docs/run_on_nci.md

 ## 2. Get pipeline inputs

-*Please keep in mind that, while hs1 is new, smancy and exciting, hg38 is still the latest GRCh assembly and is better annotated by most projects*
+*Please keep in mind that, while hs1 is new, smancy and exciting, hg38 is still the latest GRCh assembly and is better annotated by most projects.*

 ### Reference genome